 Shareholders, their appointed proxies and authorised corporate representatives have the right to ask questions at the AGM relating to the business of the meeting.
-The Company must cause to be answered any such question relating to the business being dealt with at the meeting but no such answer need be given if:
+Some questions may not be answered if:

 - to do so would interfere unduly with the preparation for the meeting or involve the disclosure of confidential information; - (b) the answer has already been given on a website in the form of an answer to a question; or - (c) it is undesirable in the interests of the Company or good order of the meeting that the question be answered.